Guide: Create a landing page, test it, go live

 Step 1: Create concept, goal and target group

 Before you get started with text, design, or technology, you need to clarify what your landing page actually amounts to.
-Because a good landing page is a strong line of argument with a defined goal.
+Because a good landing page is a strong chain of arguments with a defined goal.

 a) What do you want your landing page to achieve?